rpgreview/papersandpaychecks/pnp.md

 The Boss should show interest in how players use these results as it represents playing according to the character's psychological preferences.
 A consistent use of such character preferences by a player, especially when it is contrary to the character's interests at the time should result in a Luck Point reward.

 > Boss: OK, you're in for the big technical meeting.
-The manager and the team are there, all NPCs except you.
+The manager and the team are there, all NPC Workers except you.
 Everyone's really pumped out and excited about this new roll-out of a massive new storage system for the company, with a new operating system and storage protocol.
 Everyone's talking over one another, scribbling on white boards and debating what tasks they're going to do.
 Rodney, what's your character, Russell Wrench, up to?
 >
 > Rodney: My character has Introversion at +2, I make a check and roll a ... ahh, an 12.
 Russell will pull out his laptop and start reading through some technical specifications for operating system and storage protocol.
 >